MacSmitty8/total_recall/README.md

 ## Q + A
 1. How do we assign a value to a variable?
+Ans: We assign a value to a variable by using an "=" the using a string or a number to that variable
+Example: x = 5; y = 8; z = 10; const name = "Macreen";
 2. How do we change the value of a variable?
+   Ans: We change the value of a variable through reassigning the variable.
+   Example var weatherCondition = "Monday: Raining" weatherCondition = "Tuesday: Sunny";
+   console.log(weatherCondition);
+   Output: 'Tuesday: Sunny'
 3. How do we assign an existing variable to a new variable?
+   After creating a variable that's assigned to a number or string, you can assign the value of that variable to another variable using the assignment operator
 4. Remind me, what are declare, assign, and define?
+   Ans: Declare is letting JavaScript know that there is a variable in the code, examples include var, let, and const.
+Assigning usually happens when using '=', to let JavaScript know that the variable is that specific value.
+Defining is when using function "functionName" to make sure it works.
+   Example: function greeting () {}

 Declare is to let js know that there is a variable `let a;` To assign a value to the variable.
 I need to use `=`.